Camden Council (New South Wales): Current composition and election method

-Camden Council is composed of nine Councillors elected proportionally as three separate wards, each electing three Councillors.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor is elected by the Councillors at the first meeting of the Council.
-The most recent election was held on 4 December 2021, and the makeup of the Council is as follows:
+Camden Council is composed of nine councillors elected proportionally as three separate wards, each electing three councillors.
+All councillors are elected for a fixed four-year term of office.
+The mayor is elected by the councillors at the first meeting of the council.
+The most recent election was held on 14 September 2024, and the makeup of the council is as follows:

-The current Council, elected in 2021, in order of election by ward, is:
+The current Council, elected in 2024, by ward, is: